1988 October Riots: Events

-The targets of the anarchic protests included shops, offices, official vehicles, and buildings - which were set on fire — Air Algeria agencies, buses, road signs and other symbols of the state, any automobile that looked expensive, and the expensive Riad al Fath shopping mall on the heights overlooking the capital.
+The targets of the anarchic protests included shops, offices, official vehicles, and buildings – which were set on fire – Air Algérie agencies, buses, road signs and other symbols of the state, any automobile that looked expensive, and the expensive Riad al Fath shopping mall on the heights overlooking the capital.

 The police and the civil administration were put under military control and torture of detainees at the police academy was reported.
 The state of emergency was decreed on 6 October and a curfew was established that ran from midnight to six o'clock in the morning (starting on 8 October the curfew was not enforced until 8 o'clock at night).
-Police were taunted as "Jews" by the demonstrators (a comment on the intifada in Israel).
+Police were taunted as "Jews" by the demonstrators, a comment on the intifada in Israel.

 On 9 October, an anonymous tract was distributed to the youth which called for a march the next day.
 This march, under the leadership of imam Ali Benhadj led to violent repressions resulting in the deaths of 30 protesters.
 Torture was also used as a means of discouraging protesters, including sodomy, mutilation, and electrocution.

 In general, the riots were directed at the increasing social despair – to a large extent, the result of oil prices dropping sharply the preceding years – and at the slow pace of economic and political reform.
 The protests were violently repressed, but set in motion a process of internal power struggles and public criticism.